grayresearch/CX/CHARTER.md

 ## Executive Summary

-This Charter governs the TG for a new Composable Extensions (CX) extension.
-CX is a framework that will enable robust composition of multiple independently authored composable custom extensions, alongside legacy custom extensions, assembled in a conflict-free way into a target RISC-V implementation.
-By multiplexing the custom opcode space, and adopting new software and hardware interop interfaces, CX enables *uniform* extension naming, discovery, and versioning, error handling, state context management, hardware module reuse, and stable software binaries that do not require recompilation for each target system -- all without a central management authority.
+This Charter governs the TG for a Composable Extensions (CX) framework enabling robust composition of multiple independently authored composable custom extensions, alongside legacy custom extensions, assembled in a conflict-free way in one RISC-V system.
+By multiplexing the custom opcode space, and adopting common software and hardware interop interfaces, CX enables *uniform* extension naming, discovery, and versioning, error handling, state context management, extension hardware module reuse, and stable software binaries that do not require recompilation for each target system -- all without a central management authority.

 ## Introduction - the custom extensions reuse problem